-87. Initiated by the Government of Vanuatu, the concept note formulation started upon a wide range of consultation process at different levels: governmental stakeholders, decision-makers, technical professionals, community representatives, communities disaggregated to women and male groups.
-The Ministry of Climate Change Adaptation, Meteorology, Geo-Hazards, Environment, Energy and Disaster Management was involved from the beginning of the formulation and supported the process to define the activities corresponding to the national adaptation priorities.

-- 88. The request of the Ministry to formulate the project was received in March 2021, based on previous discussion on climate change adaptation potential in Vanuatu.
+- 88. Initiated by the Government of Vanuatu, the concept note formulation started upon a wide range of consultation process at different levels: governmental stakeholders, decision-makers, technical professionals, community representatives, communities disaggregated to women and male groups.
+The Ministry of Climate Change Adaptation, Meteorology, Geo-Hazards, Environment, Energy and Disaster Management was involved from the beginning of the formulation and supported the process to define the activities corresponding to the national adaptation priorities. - 89.
+The request of the Ministry to formulate the project was received in March 2021, based on previous discussion on climate change adaptation potential in Vanuatu.
 Throughout the formulation, several bilateral discussions were held with the Ministry, as well as the validation of the proposal took place on 2nd of August.
-The project design was aligned to the defined priorities by the Government, namely the National Sustainable Development Plan, Pillar 3; National Adaptation Program for Action, Agriculture & Food Security and Sustainable Forestry; Country Programming Framework, Priority area 2. - 89.
+The project design was aligned to the defined priorities by the Government, namely the National Sustainable Development Plan, Pillar 3; National Adaptation Program for Action, Agriculture & Food Security and Sustainable Forestry; Country Programming Framework, Priority area 2. - 90.
 The project formulation was based on community consultations in all selected project areas (1st to 16th July 2021) that was carried out through a dedicated national level mission with the following objectives: - carry out preliminary data collection related to and elaboration of the proposed activities, their cost, benefits and risks; - conduct community-level assessment in targeted islands, pre-select potentially involved islands, conduct gender analysis, identify vulnerable groups and propose adaptation measures relevant to the local context.

+Ni-Vanuatu (indigenous Melanesian) make up the 98 percent of the country population.
+Similar to the national demographic feature of indigenous peoples, the tentative project areas are lived merely by indigenous ni-Vanuatu communities, and all consulted communities are indigenous peoples.
+The consultation process did not identify further minority groups.
 The consultations returned the valuable conclusions that guided the project formulation.
 Communities discussed their experiences regarding climate change impacts, their sustained losses and damages, the particular vulnerabilities, their livelihood conditions, their current adaptation practices and recommended adaptation practices.
 Specifically, the structure comprised of: (a) the consultation workshop with selected community members, b) the other was a one-to-one questionnaire interview with the community members with a priority focus on women.

-90. Santo: The main challenges are associated to forest degradation due to climate change impacts, natural hazards and invasive species.
+91. Santo: The main challenges are associated to forest degradation due to climate change impacts, natural hazards and invasive species.
 The identified climate change hotspots involve inlands and catchments.
 The main issues included coastal area erosion, flooding, as well as communities observed crop yield decline due to the changes in weather pattern.
 However, the communities also emphasized the unsustainable forest extraction that exacerbates the climate change impacts.
 This is particularly harmful as all involved farmers carry out subsistence farming, and households have no alternative income to agriculture.
-The recommended adaptation measures involved better agricultural practices.

-Figure 15: Community consultation in Santo

-resilient forestry practices, coastal rehabilitation, agroforestry and pest management.
+The recommended adaptation measures involved better agricultural practices, resilient forestry practices, coastal rehabilitation, agroforestry and pest Figure 11: Community consultation in Santo management.
 To address the issue of uncontrolled forest logging, the communities requested capacity building and technical supervision during the project implementation